-Proposal submission is now open.
+Proposal submission is closed.

 Proposals for the 2022 Conference on Higher Education Pedagogy due by 11:59 p.m. on Thursday, September 30, 2021.

 The Conference on Higher Education Pedagogy accepts proposals for research, practice, conversation, and poster sessions.
 Proposals should focus on an aspect of teaching and learning at the university/college level.

 Proposals must be submitted online (see link below).
 Here is the information you will need to complete your submission:

 - Type (e.g., research, practice)

 - Title (10 word max)